brendanhasz/probflow/docs/example_mixture_density.rst

 .. include:: macros.hrst

-TODO: Need to implement a Mixture Distribution first!
+TODO: update this to match actual implementation of Mixture dist

 .. code-block:: python3